Phoebe Bridgers’ Coachella show was a glorious gothic fantasy – review

 We also get an airing of brand new song, “Sidelines”, which premiered earlier this week as part of the soundtrack to the forthcoming new TV adaptation of author Sally Rooney’s YA phenomenon Conversations With Friends.
 “Now we’re going to pretend we live in a fictional world where people come to a concert to hear a new song,” laughs Bridgers.
 It’s another sad girl special, a slow burning ballad oozing with dreamy nostalgia and more than a hint of darkness.

-As the warm night suddenly takes on something of a chill, this en masse therapy session – which draws from Bridgers’ 2017 debut Stranger in the Alps as well as its 2020 follow-up – provides a moment of much-needed catharsis in among the bass and beats heavy Coachella bill, making it a very special show.
+As the warm night suddenly takes on something of a chill, this en masse therapy session – which draws from Bridgers’ 2017 debut Stranger in the Alps as well as its 2020 follow-up – provides a moment of much-needed catharsis in among the bass and beats heavy Coachella bill.
+It’s a very special show indeed.

-Before the pandemic shut down large-scale music events, Coachella’s 2019 top-billed performers covered the musical spectrum with Childish Gambino’s hip-hop, Ariana Grande’s pop, and Tame Impala’s alternative indie.

-The biggest names in music will perform over the next two weekends.
-The star-studded headliners for this year’s event include Harry Styles, Billie Eilish, and Swedish House Mafia, with The Weeknd stepping in to replace Kanye West who pulled out last minute.

 Follow live updates here.